syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 ##Constraints

-The constraints property of Node allows you to enable/disable certain features.
+The `Constraints` property of Node allows you to enable/disable certain features.
 For more information about Node constraints, refer to [Node Constraints](/wpf/sfdiagram/Constraints#NodeConstraints "Node Constraints").